domgom/kontr/ROADMAP.md

-add summary? (only if stopOnAssertionError == false?) add System env var for secrets? better Env support to have several objects and change from one another with ease proper github friendly readme and github publish media types non String types in headers a test localhost server instead of typicode
+add summary? (only if stopOnAssertionError == false?) add System env var for secrets? better Env support to have several objects and change from one another with ease github cli version & publish media types non String types in headers a test localhost server instead of typicode